Accountability

 Cancer removal and margins

-• 21 post-excision clearance specimens were recorded
+Twenty-one post-excision clearance specimens were recorded.

 What this means for patients